 Phoenix, AZ 85036

 About 3-4 weeks after you mail your application, you should get a special receipt letter from the USCIS called a Notice of Action.
-This letter will actually be mailed to ISSS, and we will email you to notify you when it arrives.
 Remember to keep this letter, since it will contain a special number beginning with the letters “LIN...” that refers to your specific application.
 If you do not receive the Notice of Action after 5 weeks, please notify the ISSS.

 The Notice of Action also has a phone number that you can call to check on the status of your application.
 This number is generally busy during the day, so you may have more success getting through late at night.
 You now also have the option of checking online .
 To do so you must have the LIN number from your Notice of Action.

 The average processing time for J-2 employment authorizations is currently 3 months.
-If your application is approved, your Employment Authorization Document (EAD) card will be mailed to the ISSS, and we will notify you by email that it has arrived.
+If your application is approved, your Employment Authorization Document (EAD) card will be mailed to you.
 In the very unlikely event that your application cannot be granted, you will receive an explanation for the denial.
-Likewise, if USCIS requires additional or supporting documentation before they will proceed with your application, they will send a letter to ISSS, and we will notify you by email.
+Likewise, if USCIS requires additional or supporting documentation before they will proceed with your application, they will send a letter to you requesting additional information.

 Individuals in J-2 status who have an EAD can be issued a Social Security number.
 Apply at the Social Security Administration Office (1100 6th Street, Suite 100, Coralville, lA ).
 You will need your EAD card, passport, DS-2019, and I-94 card.